-PROJECT DURATION: March 2016 - February 2019

-The SEMPRE project was part-financed by the European Union (European Regional Development Fund) under the Interreg Baltic Sea Region Programme 2014-2020.
+Duration: 2016-2019 (SEMPRE) and 2019-2021 (SEMPRE Accelerators) SEMPRE and SEMPRE Accelerators were part-financed by the European Union (European Regional Development Fund) under the Interreg Baltic Sea Region Programme 2014-2020.

-The project was also supported by the Federal Ministry of Transport and Digital Infrastructure of Germany under the Federal Programme Transnational Cooperation.
+SEMPRE was also supported by the Federal Ministry of Transport and Digital Infrastructure of Germany under the Federal Programme Transnational Cooperation.